Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 2: Create a plan consisting of the Subscription service (as the Azure Stack Hub operator)

-1. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.
+1. Start a browser and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.

 2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.